Mleng89/JokeApp/README.md

 # C# Web application

-Attempt at creating a web application using ASP.NET core
+Attempt at creating a web application using ASP.NET core (MVC)

 ### Issues: